Gustavo Cuervo Rubio

-Gustavo Cuervo Rubio (6 December 1890 – 3 April 1978) was a Cuban doctor and politician.
+Gustavo Cuervo Rubio (6 December 1890 – 3 April 1978) was a Cuban physician and politician.

 Government service

-Dr. Cuervo was Vice President of Cuba from 1940-1944.
-He was an unsuccessful candidate for vice president in the election of 1936.
-He was the Foreign Minister of Cuba during the presidency of Ramón Grau in 1944–1948.
+Cuervo served as Vice President of Cuba from 1940 to 1944.
+He was an unsuccessful candidate for the vice presidency in the 1936 election.
+He later served as Minister of Foreign Affairs during the presidency of Ramón Grau from 1944 to 1948.

 He was a signatory of Cuba's 1940 Constitution.

 Personal life

-He was married to Conchita Fernandez.

-They had one child: Gustavo Cuervo (Rubio) Jr.

-He is the Grandfather of Gustavo Cuervo Rubio 3rd.
+Cuervo was married to Conchita Fernández.
+They had one child, Gustavo Cuervo, Jr. He was the grandfather of Gustavo Cuervo III.